towolf/towolf.github.com/docs/PsychDocumentation/SyncTrouble.markdown

 monitors refresh at all.
 On Microsoft Windows, Psychtoolbox will detect this case and output some warnings to the Matlab window.

-Possible causes of such an overload: Running with anti\-aliasing enabled at a setting that is too high for the given screen resolution \(see 'help AntiAliasing'\), or running at a display resolution that is too high, given the amount of video memory installed on your graphics adapter.
+Possible causes of such an overload: Running with anti-aliasing enabled at a setting that is too high for the given screen resolution \(see 'help AntiAliasing'\), or running at a display resolution that is too high, given the amount of video memory installed on your graphics adapter.
 There may be other cases, although we didn't encounter any of them up to now.
-The same could happen if you run a dual display setup that is not switched to mirror\-mode \(or clone mode\), so you take up twice the amount of video memory for two separate framebuffers.
+The same could happen if you run a dual display setup that is not switched to mirror-mode \(or clone mode\), so you take up twice the amount of video memory for two separate framebuffers.

-Troubleshooting: Try lower display resolutions and multisampling levels, switch dual display setups into mirror\-mode if possible, or buy a graphics adapter with more onboard memory.
+Troubleshooting: Try lower display resolutions and multisampling levels, switch dual display setups into mirror-mode if possible, or buy a graphics adapter with more onboard memory.

-6. General system overload: If you run too many applications on your system in parallel to your Psychtoolbox\+Matlab/Octave session, then these applications may cause significant timing jitter in your system, so the execution of Psychtoolbox \- and its measurement loops \- becomes non\-deterministic up to the point of being unuseable.
+6. General system overload: If you run too many applications on your system in parallel to your Psychtoolbox+Matlab/Octave session, then these applications may cause significant timing jitter in your system, so the execution of Psychtoolbox - and its measurement loops - becomes non-deterministic up to the point of being unuseable.

 Troubleshooting: Quit and disable all applications and services not needed for your study, then retry.
 The usual suspects are: Virus